easyw/kicad-action-tools/README.md

 Launch the 'Move Selected drawings to chosen Layer' script in pcbnew from Tools menu
 ![Move Selected drawings to chosen Layer](screenshots/move_to_layer.png)

+---
+## Checking 3D missing models
+Tool to check the 3D missing models with the following extensions '.stp', '.step', '.stpZ'